-LAA Location Ref Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Area Character Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology RAG Reasoned justification LAA453 Babworth Morton North 131 2360 Agriculture Country side For a development of this scale, a strategic transport model will be required to simulate traffic conditions on the main road network throughout Worksop and beyond along long distance routes such as the model currently being developed by Sheffield City Region that would need tailoring to meet the requirements of this site.
+LAA Ref Location Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Area Character Physical Constraints Environmental constraints Policy compliant (national and local)?
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology R A G Reasoned justification LAA453 Babworth Morton 131 2360 Agriculture Country For a A very small portion Potentially The suitability of the Neighbouring Greenfield site Built heritage: Morton by the landowner.
+The site is The suitability of Progression See Appendix B North side development of this scale, a strategic transport model will be required to simulate traffic conditions on the main road network throughout Worksop and beyond along long distance routes such as the model currently being developed by Sheffield City Region that would need tailoring to meet the requirements of this site.
 The results of the model will then be needed to inform a Transport Assessment prepared in accordance with Planning Practice Guidance.
-Pedestrian and cycle provision would need consideration across the A1.
-A very small portion of this site is within 100m of a Local Wildlife Site (Apleyhead Wood).
-This assessment site is located entirely within a 5km buffer around the Sherwood Forest ppSPA.
-As such, a minor negative effect is likely.
-Potentially compliant with national policy subject to any future scheme delivering a sustainable settlement which provides for the needs of residents.
-The suitability of the site for development would depend on the sites ability to deliver the range of services and facilities necessary to create a sustainable settlement.
-Neighbouring villages appear to have a buoyant housing market.
-Greenfield site Built heritag Hill Farm is designated asset, of w countryside su contribute m setting.
-In ad part of the covered archaeologic (Iron Age/ 'brickwork f small nuc agricultural se mostly identi Derrick Rile surveys 1970s.Arch Large quar probable se features ide cropmarks, po at least re significance informatio required in th archaeolog based assess evaluation to approp archaeologica strategy.
-The of develop dependent on it would hav landscape.
-T be inform landscape as available heritage which its arroundings nuch to its dition, this district is I with al remains /Roman ields' and cleated ettlements, fied by the ey aerial in the naeology: ntities of ettlement ntified on otentially of egional e.
-Further n will be he form of cical desk sment and determine oriate I mitigation e suitability oment is the impact ve on the this should led by a The suitability of the site for development would depend on the sites ability to deliver the range of services and facilities necessary to create a sustainable settlement.
-Progression to stage 4 See Appendix 2
+Pedestrian and of this site is within 100m of a Local Wildlife Site (Apleyhead Wood). compliant with national policy subject to any future scheme delivering a sustainable settlement which provides for the needs of residents. site for development would depend on the sites ability to deliver the range of services and facilities necessary to create a sustainable settlement. villages appear to have a buoyant housing market.
+Hill Farm is a non- designated heritage asset, of which its countryside surroundings contribute much to its setting.
+In addition, this part of the district is covered with archaeological remains (Iron Age/Roman 'brickwork fields' and small nucleated agricultural settlements, mostly identified by the Derrick Riley aerial surveys in the 1970s.Archaeology: Large quantities of probable settlement features identified on cropmarks, potentially of at least regional significance.
+Further information will be required in the form of archaeological desk based assessment and evaluation to determine appropriate archaeological mitigation strategy.
+The suitability of development is dependent on the impact available the site for development would depend on the sites ability to deliver the range of services and facilities necessary to create a sustainable settlement. to stage 4